One thorn of experience is worth a whole wilderness of warning. – James Russell Lowell

 One thorn of experience…

 There is no substitute for experience.
 Thorns, however, hurt and draw blood and it’s well within human nature to avoid them.
 But if we avoid the thorns we’ll never smell the flowers.
 We must go out in life and take our risks and make our mistakes.
 A good example of this, one we are familiar with, is sports officiating.
-You can take all the instruction there is, from local clinics to professional umpire school, and read rulebooks left and right but until you actually go out and blow a call or two or three you are you ever going to withdraw the benefits the trade offers.
+You can take all the instruction there is, from local clinics to professional umpire school, and read rulebooks left and right but until you actually go out and blow a call or two or three you are never going to withdraw the benefits the trade offers.
 It’s the same with any other aspect of our human experience.
 You can read books and attend lectures on an awful lot of things, but until you’ve actually gone out and seen what value it has in your own life, the books and lectures aren’t going to do you any good.

 …a whole wilderness of warning.